 It’s become second nature for many of us to book our airline tickets, car rentals and hotel stays ourselves.
 But there are certain times when you really need to hire a travel agent.

 Planning things like ground transportation for groups, tours, theater visits, theme parks and concerts to coordinate with your itinerary can take up tons of time.

 I’m a retired travel agent.
-Recently, I spent countless (too many) hours planning hotel nights, rail travel and tours to see as much of Ireland as I could in one fell swoop over just over two weeks.
+A few years ago, I spent countless (too many) hours planning hotel nights, rail travel and tours to see as much of Ireland as I could in one fell swoop over just over two weeks.

 Even I’ll admit that the time spent was a bit excessive.
 It wasn’t that I tried to over-plan and fill each and every day; I just wanted to know that all of the experiences would appeal to my style of travel (no big bus tours, ample free time, no evenings planned).

-If I hadn’t been an agent myself, I probably would have hired one for my Ireland visit.
-Here are just some of the times when having someone working on your trip can be super helpful:
+If I hadn’t been a travel agent myself, I probably would have hired one for my Ireland visit.
+Here are just some (a dozen) times when having someone working on your trip can be super helpful:

 - Travel agents can guide an inexperienced traveler through taking a first trip overseas, when traveling to a destination where tourism is less developed or when the trip is to multiple cities.

 - An agent can help you out of jams should you miss a flight connection, face a canceled flight or need assistance when natural disasters strike that affect your plans.

 - A travel agent can often help find the best prices on tours and cruises with exclusive promotional offers and deals.
 Estimated savings can be anywhere from $500 to $1,000 on international airfare and tours.

 - An agent will inform you about any necessary documents you may need: visas, vaccinations and restrictions (if you’re traveling to a religious or conservative country).

 - A travel agent can offer travel insurance options to cover just about anything that could happen on your trip.